explorigin/Rocket/doc/design.rst

 Listener
 ========

 There is a listener thread for each socket Rocket listens on.
-Each thread handles setup of the its socket enters into a connection accept loop.
+Each thread handles setup of its socket and enters into a connection accept loop.
 Once it has accepted a connection, it puts it in the *active* queue to be processed by a worker.

 Connection Monitor
 ==================